CCAMLR-Science/CCAMLRTOOLS/README.md

 | 2017_vessel_1\_882   | 882   |   2017 | vessel_1  | XYZ              | TOA   | 15         |          3.6 |     148 |         54 |        6 |            0 |      1.7 |       64.35 |

-If you would like to calculate the tag overlap statistics for a specific vessel during a specific fishing season during for all areas in to which CM 41-01 Annex C specifies a minimum overlap statistic, you can provide the following code.
+If you would like to calculate the tag overlap statistics for a specific vessel during a specific fishing season for all areas for which CM 41-01 Annex C specifies a minimum overlap statistic, use the following code.
 A tag overlap statistic value of NC indicates that no tag overlap statistic was calculated because less than 30 fish were tagged.

 ``` r
 tag_olap(ccamlr_data = ccamlr_data, taxon = "TOP", vessels = c("vessel_2"),